 Garlic Spears – also known as “garlic scapes” – are the flower tops of the elephant garlic plant.
 They available for a few fleeting weeks in the spring and early summer at your grocery or local farmers market.
 They make a beautiful presentation and a tasty addition to your table.

 I have to admit that, until recently, garlic spears were new to me.
 How I missed out on them until then, I’ll never know, but before I even tasted them, I was hooked!
 In fact, when we brought this bunch home, I took ten times more pictures of them than I needed – look how beautiful they are!

 Garlic spears can be eaten raw or cooked.
 When raw, they carry a pretty hot punch, and can be used to spice up things like baked potatoes or salads.

-They can also be steamed, lightly sautéed, or roasted.
-Garlic spears have a very mild garlic flavor that mellows the longer they are cooked, and can be served alone, chopped into pasta or casseroles, or pureed into soup, sauce, pesto, or hummus.
+Garlic scapes can also be steamed, lightly sautéed, or roasted.
+They have a very mild garlic flavor that mellows the longer they are cooked, and can be served alone, chopped into pasta or casseroles, or pureed into soup, sauce, pesto, or hummus.